 Canopy’s Impact in 2016

-What a year we had together!
-As we reflect on our 20th anniversary, we’re filled with gratitude for everything that the Canopy community made possible—in 2016, and over the the last two decades.
+What a year we had together in 2016!
+Reflecting on our 20th anniversary, we’re filled with gratitude for everything that the Canopy community made possible—in 2016, and over the the last two decades.

 - Expand tree planting and tree care programs to new communities with the Growing the Canopy campaign;

 - Partner with fellow conservation nonprofits to advocate for nature in our cities;

 - Invest in youth with hands-on, outdoor science education and urban forest internships;

 - Strengthen our staff team and build capacity to tackle new projects;